I don’t get it.

 In order to make money with ads, you need to sell something.

 Makes sense, doesn’t it?

 That’s why conversions is what we’ll start with.
 I’ll take you through how to set up your account, make sure you track your click-through rate and conversions and then we’ll get the ball rolling.

 Time to reverse engineer a successful Google ad!

 This is pretty straightforward.

-Enter your email (best to use a Gmail account) and homepage URL.
-Then, Google wants you to set up your first campaign.
+Enter your email (best to use a Gmail account) and homepage URL to open your AdWords account.
+Then, Google wants you to set up your first AdWords campaign.

 What the heck, Google?
 How am I supposed to know any of these things, if I’m just starting out?